rosado-io/docs/getting-started/website.md

 2. Add your website origin to the allowed origins \(e.g. _yourdomain.com_, _localhost:4000_ for local development example\).
 3. Click "Save".

-**Setup custom domain for Authgear \(Required by using cookies only\)**
+**Setup custom domain for Authgear \(Required by cookie-based authentication only\)**

 1. Go to "Custom Domains"
-2. You will need to have a subdomain under your website so your users will log in via, e.g. "identity.yourdomain.com".
-In this case, a session cookie of domain "yourdomain.com" is written so that your websites can share the session cookies under "yourdomain.com" and all "\*.yourdomain.com" for better customer experiences.
+2. You will need to have a subdomain under your website so your users will log in via. \(e.g. _identity.yourdomain.com_\).
+In this case, a session cookie of domain "_yourdomain.com_" is written so that your websites can share the session cookies under "_yourdomain.com_" and all "_\*.yourdomain.com_" for better customer experiences.
 3. Fill in your custom domain to the "Input New Domain" field and click "Add"; and follow the instruction to complete the custom domain setup.
 4. Your custom domain status should be "Configured" after setup, click "Activate" to change it to "Active".
 The custom domain will be your new Authgear endpoint.
 {% endtab %}